ddvkhanh/transport-victoria-service-updates/READme.md

 As the platform scales, the following optimizations and architectural enhancements should be considered:

-- **Cost & Storage Optimization**: To prevent the raw data landing zone from becoming a data swamp and compounding storage costs, the Terraform configuration applies a lifecycle policy to the GCS bucket that automatically deletes raw `.ndjson` files older than 3 days.
-Since the data is immediately loaded into BigQuery during the pipeline execution, this perfectly minimizes long-term storage costs.
 - **Incremental Data Loading**: Currently, the dbt transformations may be rebuilding fact tables via full-refresh or simple materializations.
 As the historical dataset inside BigQuery grows significantly larger over time, transitioning the core dbt models (such as `fct_service_update_impacts`) to use `incremental` materializations will be essential.
 This will restrict data transformations to only newly appended records, drastically reducing BigQuery compute costs and query execution times.